prebid/prebid-server-java/docs/config-app.md

 - `auction.stored-requests-timeout-ms` - timeout for stored requests fetching.
 - `auction.ad-server-currency` - default currency for auction, if its value was not specified in request.
 Important note: PBS uses ISO-4217 codes for the representation of currencies.
 - `auction.cache.expected-request-time-ms` - approximate value in milliseconds for Cache Service interacting.
 This time will be subtracted from global timeout.
+- `auction.cache.only-winning-bids` - if equals to `true` only the winning bids would be cached.
+Has lower priority than request-specific flags.

 ## Amp (OpenRTB)
 - `amp.default-timeout-ms` - default operation timeout for OpenRTB Amp requests.